KWB-R/pkgmeta/README.md

 # pkgmeta

 R Package for meta-analysis of KWB-R packages on Github.
-It is a wrapper to the R packages 'codemetar' and 'pkgnet' for providing insights into the development of the R packages on Github
+It is a wrapper to the R packages [codemetar](http://codemeta.github.io/codemetar/) and [pkgnet](http://uptakeopensource.github.io/pkgnet/) for providing insights into the development of the R packages on Github.

 ## Installation